vytautas-bunevicius/mental-health-tech-industry/README.md

 ### 4. Resource Availability
 - The analysis shows that larger companies (1000+ employees) corresponded with a higher availability of mental health resources.
-- However, the correlation between reported mental health disorders and resource availability is very close to zero, indicating a complex relationship.
+- However, the correlation between reported mental health disorders and resource availability is very close to zero, it suggests that there is not a significant linear relationship between the number of reported mental health disorders and the availability of mental health resources

 ## Future Improvements